India's relations with China going through ‘very difficult phase’: Jaishankar | Law-Order

 The tension escalated following a deadly clash in the Galwan Valley on June 15, 2020.

+Jaishankar, who was in Melbourne last week, had said that the situation at the LAC has arisen due to the disregard of written agreements by China in 2020 not to mass soldiers at the border and noted that Beijing's actions have become an issue of ''legitimate concern'' for the entire international community.

+''When a large country disregards written commitments, I think it's an issue of legitimate concern for the entire international community,'' he had said in response to a question during a joint press conference with his Australian counterpart Marise Payne in Melbourne.

-Jaishankar participated in a panel discussion on the Indo-Pacific at the MSC which is aimed at extensively deliberating on the escalating tension between the NATO countries and Russia over Ukraine.
+Jaishankar participated in the panel discussion on the Indo-Pacific at the MSC which is aimed at extensively deliberating on the escalating tension between the NATO countries and Russia over Ukraine.
+The panel included Australian Foreign Minister Payne, Japanese Foreign Minister Yoshimasa Hayashi, US Chairwoman of the Senate Subcommittee on Europe and Regional Security Cooperation Jeanne Shaheen and Minister for Europe and Foreign Affairs Jean-Yves Le Drian.

+When moderator Lynn Kuok asked how India is contributing to European security and compared the Ukraine crisis with the situation in the Indo-Pacific, Jaishankar said, "Well, I don't think the situations in the Indo Pacific and the transatlantic are really analogous." ''Certainly, the assumption in your question that somehow there is a trade-off and one country does this in the Pacific so in return you do something else, I don't think that's the way international relations work. ''We have quite distinct challenges, what is happening here or what is happening in the Indo-Pacific.
+In fact, if there was a connection by that logic, you would have had a lot of European powers already taking very sharp positions in the Indo-Pacific.
+We didn't see that.
+We haven't seen that since 2009," Jaishankar said, amidst an aggressive China flexing its muscles in the region.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)